FriskyElectrocat/FESSolarCalculator/README.md

 * pass in date and time to get back new object with `-initWithDate:location:`
 * limit what calculations are done with `-initWithDate:location:mask:`
     * see the `FESSolarCalculationType` enum for the types of calculations
-* property readwrite: NSDate date
+* property readonly: NSDate startDate
-* property readwrite: CLLocation location
+* property readonly: CLLocation location
 * property readonly: NSDate sunrise (Official)
 * property readonly: NSDate sunset (Official)
 * property readonly: NSDate solarNoon